oduiubo/hello-world/README.md

 # hello-world

-this is simply a test from user guid
+this is simply a test from user guide with new an additional message to see modifications and actions based on existing user guide which is looks slightly updated, at least user interface after my test

-and second line is an addition for it

-bring one more line of text for test